Tara-Cloud/aws-cdk-tutorial/README.md

 - ***README.md***: A README describing your CDK application and basic deployment steps.
 You can find several useful tips and CDK commands in the README.
 Eventually, you should customize this README file to be specific to the CDK application you build.
 - The CDK toolkit also initialized a [Git repository](https://www.gitkraken.com/learn/git/tutorials/what-is-a-git-repository) in the project directory and populated a [.gitignore file](https://git-scm.com/docs/gitignore) that you can modify as needed.

-## Step 3: Bootstrap your AWS account
+## Step 3:bootstrap your AWS account

 An AWS environment is a combination of the AWS account and AWS region where you are provisioning your cloud resources.
 You prepare your AWS environment using a process called CDK Bootstrap.
 The CDK Bootstrap script will provision several resources in your AWS environment.
 CDK will rely on these resources behind the scenes when your applications are being deployed.